Advertiser Disclosure

 With the Chase Sapphire Preferred card, you have access to a purchase protection policy that covers a timeframe of up to 120 days after purchase, $500 per item, and $50,000 per calendar year.

-The purchase protection coverage you get on the Southwest Plus card is identical to that of the Chase Sapphire Preferred card, whether you’re approved for the Visa Signature or Visa Platinum version of the card.
+The purchase protection coverage you get on the Southwest Plus card is identical to that of the Chase Sapphire Preferred card.

 Extended Warranty

-Both the Southwest Plus card and Chase Sapphire Preferred card offer the same extended warranty protection.
+Both the Southwest Plus card and the Chase Sapphire Preferred card offer the same extended warranty protection.

 Foreign Transaction Fees

-The Chase Sapphire Preferred card has no foreign transaction fees, while the Southwest Plus card has a 3% foreign transaction fee.
+The Chase Sapphire Preferred card has no foreign transaction fees.
+The Southwest Plus card also doesn’t charge a foreign transaction fee.

-That means if you spend $1,000 while traveling abroad, you’ll save $30 by using the Chase Sapphire Preferred card instead of the Southwest Plus card.
+That means if you spend $1,000 while traveling abroad, you save $30 by using either of these cards over another that may charge a fee of 3%.

 Annual Fees